fiskl-accounting/help-docs/docs/getting-started/Journies/company-settings.md

 ### User settings

 :::info
 It's useful ensuring that your `Region`, `Language` & `Time Zone` in your user settings are set correctly as this influences the way Fiskl appears to you.
-If you're dates or numbers are appearing wrong in the web dashboard or on Android or iOS then this is the setting that is affecting it.
+If your dates or numbers are appearing wrong in the web dashboard or on Android or iOS then this is the setting that is affecting it.
 :::

 <CardContainer>